 Notes

-- Storage: Wrap one serving of rice with cling film and store them in the freezer, which will last you for a month.
+- Storage: Wrap one serving of rice in cling film and store it in the freezer.
+It will last for a month in the freezer.

 Hi Juri,